MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyCategory.md

 ### -Definitions
-The immediate GroupPolicyDefinition children of the category To construct, please use Get-Help -Online and see NOTES section for DEFINITIONS properties and create a hash table.
+The immediate GroupPolicyDefinition children of the category To construct, see NOTES section for DEFINITIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyDefinition[]